kunj1302/tmi_openvla/LIBERO_SETUP.md

 - **Original Prompts:** 165/200 (82.50%)
 - **Paraphrased Prompts:** 275/400 (68.75%)

+**LIBERO-Object with Llama3 Filter (20 trials per prompt variant):**

+- **Original Prompts:** 0/0 (0.00%) - *Skipped when `use_llama_filter=True`*
+- **Paraphrased Prompts (Filtered):** 276/400 (69.00%)

-These results show that the model performs better with the original task descriptions compared to paraphrased variants, indicating some sensitivity to natural language variations.
-Note that success rates depend on the trial count (`--num_trials_per_task`) and the specific paraphrase set used.
+These results show that:
+- The model performs better with the original task descriptions compared to unfiltered paraphrased variants, indicating some sensitivity to natural language variations
+- **Llama3 filtering improves paraphrase performance** from 56.75% to 69.00%, demonstrating that prompt sanitization can help normalize natural language variations
+- Note that success rates depend on the trial count (`--num_trials_per_task`) and the specific paraphrase set used

 ### Available Task Suites